near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ### Updating price {#updating-price}

-In order to update the list price of a token, the owner must call the `update_price` function and pass in the nft contract, token ID, and desired price.
+In order to update the list price of a token, the owner must call the `update_price` function and pass in the contract, token ID, and desired price.
 This will get the sale object, change the sale conditions, and insert it back.
 For security reasons, this function will assert one yoctoNEAR.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/8.marketplace/market-contract/src/sale.rs#L36-L65